LindsayHill/LindsayHill.github.io/_posts/2015-10-26-using-influxdb-grafana-to-display-network-statistics.markdown

   * _Http settings:_ - Url http://localhost:8086

   * _InfluxDB Details:_ - set Database to 'snmp'.
-We're not using a username & password aren't used, but you need to put something in there to be able to save this.
+We're not using a username & password, but you need to put something in there to be able to save this.
 So use admin/admin

 ![grafana_new_datasource](/assets/2015/10/grafana_new_datasource.png)